-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
+PreK-12 Transition

 HEART program teachers collaborate with the homeroom teachers of HEART program participants in order to ensure that the students are progressing as expected.